Exploring the Mars Frontier requires scientists, engineers and artists.

 2001 Mars Odyssey

-I created all the NASA artwork for the 2001 mission
+I created virtually all of the NASA artwork for the 2001 mission

 Mars Global Surveyor (MGS)